opt-tech/docker-airflow/README.md

 ## Installation

-Pull the image from the Docker repository.
+Pull the image from the Docker repository

         docker pull puckel/docker-airflow